hollodk/beastprint-sdk/README.md

   beast?: BeastPrintOptions;
   printdesk?: PrintdeskOptions;
   /**
+   * Top-level HTML payload that can be reused by multiple strategies.
+   * For example:
+   * - used as legacy.html if legacy.html is not provided
+   * - used as beast.html when beast.mode === 'html' and beast.html is not provided
+   */
+  html?: string;
+  /**
+   * Top-level URL payload that can be reused by multiple strategies.
+   * For example, used as legacy.url if legacy.url is not provided.
+   */
+  url?: string;
+  /**
    * Enable debug logging only for this call.
    * Overrides the global configureDebug() setting for this invocation.
    */
   debug?: boolean;
+  /**
+   * If true, non-legacy strategies (beast, printdesk, auto) will fall back
+   * to legacy printing (when legacy options are provided) instead of throwing.
+   * (Explicit 'legacy' strategy is never affected.)
+   */
+  fallbackToLegacyOnError?: boolean;
 };
 ```